CouchVegetable/mosa/README.md

   browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 - to build the app for production, run `npm build`.
 This will build the app for production to the `build` folder, making some optimizations for the best performance.
 You can then run `npm run serve` to serve the production build locally.

+- to include a path prefix, run `PREFIX_PATHS=true npm run-script build`, and Gatsby will include the prefix path defined in gatsby-config.js.

 ## Context